jacekkopecky/jewel-board/README.md

 ## todo

-- [x] add a "replay previous game" button? it would want to be slower than on load
-  - add a replay button in HTML and CSS
-  - in doShow(), hide or show it depending on previousState and replaying
-  - on press, replay or stop replay
-- [x] refactor cladding into its own class
 - [ ] make more jewels, use this for inspiration: https://c7.alamy.com/comp/2BP2WMA/2BP2WMA.jpg
 - [ ] make the jewels on the tree smaller still when not uncovered, then they can grow (but it's not just a simple CSS, so maybe not)